Flavour mixing transport theory and resonant leptogenesis: Expansion of the universe

 We assume that the universe is dominated by relativistic SM particles, which are kept in equilibrium by fast gauge interactions, and that the universe expands adiabatically.
 In the absence of entropy production the physical temperature then scales as $T \propto a^{-1}$, so that $T_{\rm com}$ remains constant.
 The comoving momentum $\evec{k}_{\rm com}$ is also constant, as the physical momentum redshifts as $\evec{k} \propto a^{-1}$.
 We can also write the Hubble parameter as

-where $m_{\rm Pl}$ is the Planck mass and $g_*$ is the effective number of relativistic degrees of freedom, which we take to be $g_* = 110.25$ including all SM fields and the two Majorana neutrinos.
+where $m_{\rm Pl}$ is the Planck mass and $g_*$ is the effective number of relativistic degrees of freedom, which is $g_* = 110.25$ when including all SM fields and two massless Majorana neutrinos.
 Note that the scale factor can now be written as $a(\eta) = H(T_{\rm com}) \eta$.
 The entropy density is given by $s = 2\pi^2 g_* T^3/45$.
 Overall, the leptogenesis equations retain the same form they had when formulated with a generic time dependent mass term in the Minkowski background, when using the replacements~\cref{eq:comoving-variables} and scaling the equations by appropriate powers of the scale factor $a$.